-Article 11.4 Hardship Clause
+Article 11.4 Safety net regulations and Hardship Clause

+- 1. In cases where these regulations do not suffice or are unclear or ambiguous, the dean makes the decision. - 2.
 In special cases, the Examination Board may deviate from the provisions in these Education and Examination Regulations in favour of the student, if application of these Regulations would lead to unreasonable disadvantage or serious unfairness.